earlyxyz/composable-cow/README.md

 Fundamentally, the innovation of Limit4D is that instead of taking a single price and time window, it takes a list of coordinates as `(time, price)`.
-In-between these times, it uses linear interpolation to determine the stike price.
+In-between these times, it uses linear interpolation to determine the strike price.

 For example, if you had the following list of coordinates `(t0, 1) -> (t10, 2)`,